-Thanks for stopping by Wellness For The Win!
+Thank you for stopping by Wellness For The Win!
 My name is Shanna and I am a Registered Dietitian with a huge passion for health and wellness, specifically through healthy food and exercise.
-I was born and raised in the midwest, Kansas to be exact, and I’ve never left!
-This place is near and dear to my heart, and it will always be home, regardless of the adventures life may take Ethan (my soon-to-be husband) and I on in the future (my husband as of September 2017).
+I was born and raised in the midwest, Kansas to be exact, and I’ve never left.
+This place is near and dear to my heart, and it will always be home, regardless of the adventures life may take Ethan and I on in the future (my husband as of September 2017).

-I grew up in a very active family; my brother and I both played multiple sports, my dad covers sports on TV for a living, and my mom was the best soccer mom and support system any of us could’ve asked for.
+I grew up in a very active family; my brother and I both played multiple sports, my dad was a sportscaster for 35+ years, and my mom was the best soccer mom and support system any of us could’ve asked for.
 Needless to say, our lives revolved around sports and physical activity.
 However, nutrition was not a priority during my childhood years.
 We were always busy and on-the-go between games, practices and tournaments, and McDonald’s was consumed on a regular basis.
 As a kid, I wouldn’t go near most vegetables, especially green beans!
 Naturally, that started changing as I grew up.

 I started becoming interested in exercise and really paying attention to the food I was putting in my body in middle/high school when I quit all of my sports and became a cheerleader.
 My curiosity and love for food and nutrition continued to grow throughout my college career.
 I attended college at Kansas State University and wasn’t really sure what I wanted to do with my life as a freshman (who does?), but I soon discovered the field of nutrition & dietetics, and realized that it didn’t just have to be my passion anymore; it could be my profession, as well.

-After spending five years at K-State, including one whole year of dietetic internships, I finally took (and passed) the dreaded RD exam to officially become a Registered Dietitian.
-I now have the opportunity to motivate and educate others on how to live a healthy lifestyle, and most importantly, teach them the why.
+After five years at K-State, including one whole year of dietetic internships, I finally sat for the RD exam and passed to officially become a Registered Dietitian.
+I now have the opportunity to motivate and educate others on how to live a healthy lifestyle, and most importantly, teach them the why behind it.

-I have been blessed with a very unique experience as a brand-new dietitian.
+I was blessed with a very unique experience as a brand-new dietitian right out of school.
 After I passed my exam, I quickly accepted a part-time job in a clinical setting in the hopes that it would eventually turn into a full-time position.
-Not even one month after I took that job, another part-time position opened up for a Wellness Coordinator at a school district near me.
-Obviously, wellness is my first love, so I had to jump on this opportunity.
-I was so excited when I got the call on my brother’s wedding day that I got the job!
+Not even one month after I took that job, another part-time position opened up for a Wellness Coordinator at a school district.
+Wellness has always been my biggest passion, so I had to take advantage of the opportunity.

-My two jobs could not be more different, which has allowed me to see health on all ends of the spectrum, and learn a ton.
-As a Wellness Coordinator, I work with people who are well, motivated, and want to make healthy lifestyle changes, and as a Clinical Dietitian, I see people who are ill, and most of them are wishing they had taken better care of themselves before they got to that hospital bed.
-Although these two environments are complete opposites, they have one very important thing in common — there is opportunity for education.
+My first two jobs could not have been more different, which allowed me to see health on all ends of the spectrum, and learn a ton.
+As a Wellness Coordinator, I worked with people who were well, motivated, and wanted to make healthy lifestyle changes, and as a Clinical Dietitian, I see people who are ill, and most of them are wishing they had taken better care of themselves before they got to that hospital bed.
+Although these two environments are complete opposites, they have one very important thing in common — there is an opportunity to educate.
 It is never too late to teach or adopt healthy lifestyle habits, and that is my favorite part about my job.

-I started this blog in May 2015, right before I started studying for my RD exam after graduation.
-If I’m being completely honest (as I usually am), I did it on the day that I was prepping for a colonoscopy the following day.
-I had nothing else to do but be miserable that day – why not start a blog?
-I always had thoughts of starting one, but I truly created Wellness For The Win on a whim that day, and I never imagined that it would become what it has over the past few years.
-I have learned so much since I started this site and my Instagram account (@wellnessforthewin) continues to grow each day.
+I created Wellness For The Win on a whim one day in May 2015, and I never imagined that it would become what it has over the past few years.
+I have learned so much since I started this blog, and my Instagram account (@wellnessforthewin) continues to grow each day.
 I have become extremely dedicated to sharing my health journey with others in the hopes that I can inspire them to do what I’ve done, which is achieve a wonderful balance in my life, by eating lots of fruits and veggies and exercising often, but also allowing myself to fully enjoy life free of restriction with the people I love.

-After you’re done reading this long description of how I got here, I hope you will stay a while and explore.
-I think you will find that I am extremely open about my past and current struggles, and I am far from perfect, although I try to be.
-I want to encourage you to read some of my previous posts to learn about me and my struggles with perfectionism, body image, digestive issues, disordered eating behaviors and more, as many of you can probably relate to my complicated journey to health and self-acceptance.
+Now that you know how I got here, I hope you will stay awhile and explore.
+I think you will find that I am extremely open about my past and current struggles, and I am far from perfect, although I still try to be sometimes.
+I want to encourage you to read some of my previous posts to learn about my struggles with perfectionism, body image, digestive issues, disordered eating behaviors and more, as many of you can probably relate to my long and complicated journey to health and self-acceptance.

-I hope that WFTW can be a place for you to find truth, facts about nutrition (from someone who went through five years of school learning about it), some laughs, and delicious recipes that your whole family will love.
+I hope that WFTW can be a place for you to find truth, facts about nutrition (from someone who went through five years of school learning about it), some laughs, and lastly, tons of delicious recipes that your whole family will love.